FAQ

 What happens next after we get enough support?

-Once we have majority support, we can file for union recognition.
-From there, we will negotiate a contract with studios.
+Once we have majority support at a studio, we can file for union recognition.
+From there, we will negotiate a contract with that studio.
+Then we move on to the next studio.